-Convolutional Neural Network (CNN) is a type of Neural Network Architecture that is widely used for performing deep learning on imagery data.
+Convolutional Neural Network (CNN) is a type of neural network Architecture that is widely used for performing deep learning on image data.
 Similar to Deep Neural Networks (DNNs), CNN also consists of an input layer, a hidden layer(s), and an output layer.
 What differentiates CNNs from ordinary DNNs is that the hidden layers of a CNN consist of a special series of layers called the convolutional and pooling layers.

 The following image gives a top-level view of what CNN looks like: